awsdocs/aws-app-mesh-user-guide/doc_source/virtual_services.md

 1. Choose **Create virtual service**\.

 1. For **Virtual service name**, choose a name for your virtual service\.
-We recommend that you use the service discovery name of the real service that you're targeting \(such as `my-service.default.svc.cluster.local`\)\.
+You can choose any name, but the service discovery name of the real service that you're targeting, such as `my-service.default.svc.cluster.local`, is recommended to make it easier to correlate your virtual services to real services\.
+The name that you specify must resolve to a non\-loopback IP address because the app container must be able to successfully resolve the name before the request is sent to the Envoy proxy\.
+You can use any non\-loopback IP address because neither the app or proxy containers communicate with this IP address\.
+The proxy communicates with other virtual services through the names you’ve configured for them in App Mesh, not through IP addresses that the names resolve to\.

 1. For **Provider**, choose the provider type for your virtual service:
    + If you want the virtual service to spread traffic across multiple virtual nodes, select **Virtual router** and then choose the virtual router to use from the drop\-down menu\.